 WRITING: CLB 1L or 2L Yes Not Yet Overall: Completes the task by copying words from the word bank to the blanks Chooses appropriate words to complete the ser ntences.
-Copies words correctly CLB 1L: may make some copying mistakes CLB 2L: may make only occasional copying mistakes Copies words legibly.
-TASK SUCCESS CLB 1L and 2L: YES on 3 out of 4 criteria items, including the starred () item Doing well: Next time:
+Copies words correctly CLB 1L: may make some copying mistakes CLB 2L: may make only occasional copying mistakes Copied words are reasonably clear (can be understood).
+TASK SUCCESS CLB 1L and 2L: YES on 3 out of 4 criteria items, including the starred () item m Doing well: Next time: